TyRadman/BehaviorTree/README.md

 ```

 ### Node essentials:
 When working with the nodes in this framework, there are a couple of methods and terms that must understood to ensure nothing breaks down the line.
-Here are some essentials:
+Here are some key concepts:

 #### Key members